 It’s easy to imagine the growing stress on those vital organs when your kitty’s body is operating on half the amount of water it requires to function normally day in and day out, for months, years, or a lifetime.

 A Word about Other Risk Factors for FLUTD/UO

-In addition to the key finding from the Jerusalem study that the majority of cats who developed urethral obstruction were fed dry food only, obesity and indoor living were also significant factors.
+The key finding from the Jerusalem study shows that the majority of cats who developed urethral obstruction ate dry food only.
+In addition, obesity and indoor living were also significant factors.

 Living indoors doesn’t have to be unhealthy for cats, and in fact, your kitty is much safer living inside.
 But housecats do need environmental enrichment to be optimally healthy.

 The following articles offer some great tips on how to make your environment feline-friendly:

 - Your Cat’s Life in Captivity — How to Simulate Conditions of the Wild

 - Reasons for Sick-animal Behavior in Healthy Cats